 - Flood area with cool water for at least 20 minutes or until help arrives.

 - Make sure water doesn't flow onto another part of the person's body or onto you.

 - Don't use a strong stream of water, if possible.

-- As you flush the burn (not before), remove jewelry or articles of clothing with chemical on them, unless they're stuck to the person's body.
+- As you flush the burn (not before), remove jewelry or articles of clothing with chemicals on them, unless they're stuck to the person's body.

 - After flushing the burn, follow instructions on the label of the chemical product, if available.